Durak-Git/EffectMacroTorg/README.md

 4.A macro to cancel the drama deck drawof a new rouns</br>
 The chat message must be the last in the chatLog</br>

-# ScreenShot are coming, somed defaults will be listed
+# ScreenShots are coming, somed defaults will be listed
 If you already created an exhaustive passive effect that handles the bonus, it could give bad values.</br>
 Others surely, that's why it's mainly for a personnal use.